johnwalker/lein-plz/README.md

 The merge order in adding your own nicknames (See section ) is maintained.
 [The wiki has a collection of groups for getting started](https://github.com/johnwalker/lein-plz/wiki/Groups).
 Feel free to contribute your own groups to the wiki!

-## Built-in nicknames

-These nicknames are built-in.
-User options take precedence over these.
-View them using `lein plz list`.

 ### Use with lein-ancient